-- a) A meeting of the Councils shall be set within 21 days from the time the issue was referred from the CAOs. - b) After consideration of the issue(s), the Councils may: i) Degraded additional information to inform its deliberation - i) Request additional information to inform its deliberation;

-- ii) Resolve the matter; or - iii) Conclude that no resolution can be reached. - c) A facilitator may be employed to help the Councils work toward resolution of the issue. - d) If the Councils are unable to resolve the issue, a mediation process may take place.
+- a) A meeting of the Councils shall be set within 21 days from the time the issue was referred from the - b) After consideration of the issue(s), the Councils may: - i) Request additional information to inform its deliberation; - ii) Resolve the matter; or - iii) Conclude that no resolution can be reached. - c) A facilitator may be employed to help the Councils work toward resolution of the issue. - d) If the Councils are unable to resolve the issue, a mediation process may take place.